studiokicobi/wednesday-the-raven/chapters/chapter-01.md

 Change, he thought.
 Maybe something has already happened.

 The stars above winked out in twos and threes and one by one until only a single star remained.
 Somewhere in the Park, a bird greeted the day with a low melody.
 Soon another joined in.
-In a few minutes, hundreds of birds sang, and their songs dipped and soared and crisscrossed and merged, and together they stitched the dawn into the end of the night.
+In a few minutes, hundreds of birds sang, and the songs dipped and soared and crisscrossed and merged, and together they stitched the dawn into the end of the night.
 A whispering breeze blew past Zhao and rippled up and over the Bird House and nudged the weathervane and rolled away.
 The weathervane swung toward the Broken Clock Tower, and the canary caught the first light of day and began to shine.

 Ella steadied herself as the weathervane turned.